 - At the same time, it drains blood from our prefrontal cortex, our rational decision-making centre (which may have otherwise told us that buying whatever is not worth parting with our hard-earned funds).

-That’s why impulse buying is familiar: We can’t help ourselves, and our emotions override our thinking ability.
+That’s why impulse buying is so familiar: We can’t help ourselves, and our emotions override our thinking ability.
 Once we can think again, we realize what we’ve done: It’s called buyer’s remorse.

 The dopamine release also lowers our rational decision-making ability | Photo by Gerd Altmann on Pixabay